ivan-hc/AM/README.md

  SYNOPSIS:

  `neodb`

+ `neodb --silent`

  DESCRIPTION:   Add third-party repos to extend the existing database.
+Use "--silent" to hide messages about third-party repos in use.
  __________________________________________________________________________

  `newrepo`